WatDEV/assignment-gis/documentation.md

 # Backend

 The backend as previously mentioned is written in C#.
 Server uses ASP.NET framework to set up and start server.
-To communicate with database it uses EntityFramework along with NetTopologySouite to translate ST_ functions.
-For parsing geoJSONS GeoJSON.Net nuget package has been used.
+To communicate with database it uses EntityFramework along with NetTopologySouite to translate C# LINQ expressions to SQL language with ST_ functions.
+However one particular ST_ sunction was not supported (ST_Transform) and has to be reimplemented loacally to translate coordinates to proper form.
+Application uses GeoJSON format in its REST API.
+For parsing data into geoJSONS GeoJSON.Net nuget package has been used.

 ## Data